 14. Vada Pav

 Though it really is a Maharashtrian dish, Vada pav also has a huge fan following in Udaipur as well.
 Head to Poornima Vada Pav stall for lip smacking and spicy vada pav.
 You won’t be able to stop at having just one because it is so delicious.
 That crispy potato patty between soft buns and spread of chutneys will have you drooling in no time.
-If you love spicy food, then it is a must.
+If you are hunting for the best food in Udaipur with spicy touches, then it is a must.
 The shop has been up and running for the past 7 years.

 Cost: INR 100 for two people

 Suggested Read: 25 Serene Places To Visit Near Udaipur For A Day Trip In 2022

 Image Credit: Kartik Mistry for wikipedia.org

 If you ever feel like having dessert after your sumptuous dinner, then head to Sindhi Falooda Joint for a cool plate of falooda.
 This comes as more than a relief after gorging on all that spicy food on your Udaipur darshan.
 This falooda joint is very popular among locals.
 So, make sure you grab your plate by 8:00 pm before it gets all sold out.
 You can choose from various different flavors but Kesar Pista is the most popular.

 Timings: 12:00 p.m. – 9:00 p.m.